-Yes, but it’s extremely rare for a cat to suffer from granulomatous meningoencephalitis
+Yes, but it’s rare for a cat to suffer from granulomatous meningoencephalitis.

 Is a specific dog breed more at risk of GME?

 Breed dogs aren’t necessarily more at risk for GME.
-That said however, there are some similar diseases that do affect small breed dogs.
+That said, however, some similar diseases do affect small-breed dogs.
 Diseases such as:

 - Pug encephalitis (Pugs, Maltese, Yorkies, and Chihuahuas are most at risk).